oVirt/ovirt-site/source/feature/ram-snapshots.html.md

 *   Notes:
     -   including the active snapshot.
-    -   not including snapshots that collapsed.
+    -   not including snapshots that were collapsed.
     -   only when the import is not set to 'import as clone'

 #### Export VM